Keiji Tanaka

 Keiji Tanaka (田中 刑事, Tanaka Keiji) is a retired Japanese figure skater.
-He is the 2016 NHK Trophy bronze medalist, 2019 U.S. Classic champion, 2017 Winter Universiade silver medalist, 2011 World Junior silver medalist, and a two-time Japanese national silver medalist (2016, 2017).
+He is the 2016 NHK Trophy bronze medalist, 2019 Skate Canada bronze medalist, three-time ISU Challenger Series medalist (including gold at the 2019 U.S. Classic), 2017 Winter Universiade silver medalist, 2011 World Junior silver medalist, six-time medalist on the ISU Junior Grand Prix, and a two-time Japanese national silver medalist (2016, 2017).
+He represented his country at the 2018 Winter Olympics.

 Career

 Tanaka began skating in 2002.
 He trains in Osaka and Kurashiki under coaches Utako Nagamitsu and Yusuke Hayashi.

 2010–2011 season: Silver at Junior Worlds

 Tanaka won the bronze medal at the Junior Grand Prix in Romania and placed sixth in his second JGP event in the U.K. He finished ninth at the Japan Junior Championships.
 At the World Junior Championships, he placed sixth in the short program and first in the long program to win the silver medal.

 2011–2012 season

 Tanaka won two medals on the JGP series and qualified for his first JGP Final, where he finished sixth.
 He finished second at the Junior National Championships.
 He was seventh in his second trip to the World Junior Championships.